api3dao/old-api3-docs/docs/airnode/v0.10/grp-providers/guides/build-an-airnode/apply-auth.md

 When you deploy your Airnode a receipt file is generated which contains the Airnode's `airnodeAddress`.
 Sponsors (via their sponsored requesters) use `airnodeAddress` and an `endpointId` to make requests to your Airnode's endpoints.
-However, you probably do not want to serve them publicly.
+However, rather than serve them publicly, you may want to:

 - Only serve your own
   [requester contracts](../../../grp-developers/requesters-sponsors.md).